Sathwik-da24m017/DA6401_Assignment_3/README.md

 ## How to Run the Project

+You can complete the entire pipeline using either of the following two approaches:

-### Option 1: Use Jupyter Notebook
+### Option 1: Run All Tasks Using Jupyter Notebook

-Use `main.ipynb` to run the full assignment in a step-by-step, interactive manner.
-It includes:
+Open `main.ipynb` and execute the cells in order.
+This notebook walks through all major stages:
-- Data preprocessing
+- Data preprocessing and tokenization
-- Training (vanilla and attention)
+- Model training (vanilla and attention)
-- Evaluation
+- Evaluation on the test set
-- Static and interactive attention visualization
+- Visualization (static heatmaps and interactive HTML viewers)

-This is the recommended mode if you want to demonstrate each step manually.
+This is suitable for thorough understanding and debugging.

-### Option 2: Use Python Scripts
+### Option 2: Use Python Scripts for Modular Execution

-For CLI automation, use the modular `.py` files:
+If you prefer running components via terminal, use the modular `.py` scripts:

-- `train_vanilla.py` or `train_attention.py` for training
+- `train_vanilla.py` or `train_attention.py` — model training
-- `evaluate.py` for test prediction
+- `evaluate.py` — test prediction and accuracy logging
-- `visualize.py` for generating heatmaps
+- `visualize.py` — attention heatmap generation
-- `interactive_vis.py` for generating HTML attention explorers
+- `interactive_vis.py` — interactive HTML export
-- `main.py` for running the full pipeline from terminal
+- `main.py` — unified script to train, evaluate, and visualize with CLI flags

 Example usage: